alicolville/Weight-Tracker/readme.txt

 Several fixes based upon WordPress's plugin feedback:

 * Included all non minified versions of 3rd party JS.
-* CDNs for the following have been removed, their files are now served via the plugins folder: Chart.js
+* CDNs for the following have been removed, their files are now served via the plugins folder: Chart.js, FontAwesome
 * Updated Readme to include references to 3rd party libraries.
 * Moved inline <script> into external JS files.